-The applicant, Cellco Partnership dba Verizon Wireless, is requesting a Use Permit to construct a 114-foot tall steel monopole with twelve (12) 8-foot panel antennas mounted on top of the monopole, which will within a 900 square-foot portion of a 3.592-acre parcel.
-The monopole would be designed to also accommodate the placement of two (2) other carriers (co-location).
-In addition to the monopole, the 900-square foot (30' x 30') leased area would be used for accessory ground facilities, which includes six (6) radio and battery equipment cabinets and an outdoor emergency generator.
+Verizon Wireless is requesting a Use Permit to construct a 124-foot tall steel monopole with twelve (12) 8-foot panel antennas mounted on top of the monopole.
+The monopole would be designed to also accommodate the placement of two (2) or more carriers (co-location).
+In addition to the monopole, the 750-square foot (25' x 30') leased area would be used for accessory ground facilities, which includes radio and battery equipment cabinets and an outdoor emergency generator.
 The leased area would be fenced with 6-foot high chain link security fencing.
 The proposed facility would be unmanned, and maintenance and repair activities will be performed by a technician on a periodic basis.
 The pole will be constructed of structural galvanized steel and built to withstand 100 mph wind.
 The applicant will comply with all Federal Communications Commission (FCC) and Federal Aviation Administration (FAA) rules.
-Additionally, the monopole will not interfere with the County's public safety radio.
+Additionally, the monopole will not interfere with the County's public safety radio system.